 a cardboard boat race, competitive challenges, and many other events that promote

-Sponsored by: Student Leadership & Involvement, Athletics, Dining Services and Alumni Relations
+Sponsored by: Student Leadership and Involvement, Athletics, Dining Services and Alumni Relations

 During the fall semester, we invite your parents and family members to the Keweenaw